dashpay/platform/packages/dashmate/README.md

 To start a local dash network, the `setup` command with the `local` preset can be used to generate configs, mine some dash, register masternodes and populate the nodes with the data required for local development.

-To allow developers quickly test changes to DAPI and Drive, a local path for DAPI or Drive may be specified via the `--drive-image-build-path` and `--dapi-image-build-path` options of the `group:start` command.
+To allow developers quickly test changes to DAPI and Drive, a local path for DAPI or Drive may be specified via the `platform.drive.abci.docker.build.path` and `platform.dapi.api.docker.build.path` config options.
 A Docker image will be built from the provided path and then used by mn-bootstrap.

 ### Docker Compose